bcgov/site-status-checker/README.md

 # Site Status Checker

-Reads web addresses from a CSV file and use curl to record their HTTP status codes.
+Reads web addresses from a CSV file and uses curl to record their HTTP status codes.
 Results are provided in a modified version of the original CSV file.
 Created and tested on Fedora 32 Linux.

 ## Usage

 ### Installation

 There is no installation.
 The script can be cloned or copied.
-If copied make sure the new file is executable.
+If copied, make sure the new file is executable.

-Clone medthod.
+Clone method.

 ```bash
 git clone https://github.com/bcgov/site-status-checker